forlond/phpunit-testing-tools/docs/symfony_form.md

 public function child(string $child, callable|bool $expect): self
 ```

-Use the method `child` to perform expectations about form children.
+Use the method `child` to perform assertions about form children.

 The callable will be called with a new `TestForm` instance for that child, all the `TestForm` methods ara available.